Things to Consider When Entering the Japanese MarketAug 2022

 - The Japan External Trade Organization (JETRO), a Japanese governmental organization, has a helpful website in English to assist those seeking to establish a business in Japan.

-Because we enjoy a good relationship with the JETRO, we can assist our clients by making introductions.
+Because we enjoy a good relationship with JETRO, we can assist our clients by making introductions.

-- Introduction to Japanese Business Law & Practice (Third Edition) (in English)
+- Introduction to Japanese Business Law & Practice (5th Edition) (in English)

 - The Companies Act;